Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Scenic view of a calm green waterway, Sungei Tampines, surrounded by lush mangrove trees at Pasir Ris Beach Park, Singapore, under a partly cloudy sky.

-… and where we were lucky enough to catch a jellyfish bloom!
+… and — if you’re very lucky — a jellyfish bloom!

 Pale orange mangrove jellyfish drifting in the turquoise-green waters of Sungei Tampines, located in Pasir Ris Beach Park, Singapore